 (a) the period of 10 business days beginning on the day after the new administrator is appointed; or

-(b) if another period is agreed between the former administrator and the new administrator - that other period.
+(b) if another period is agreed between the former administrator and the new administrator

 The former administrator may take a copy of any part of the books before transferring possession or control of them to the new administrator.

 The new administrator must take possession or accept control of any books relating to the external administration of the company.

 After possession or control of the books is transferred, the new administrator must allow the former administrator to inspect them at any reasonable time and take a copy of any part of the books.

 A person commits an offence if:

 (a) the person is subject to a requirement under subsection (2), (5) or (6); and